rrkkumar/ranet-uilibrary-olap/UILibrary.Olap/Readme.txt

-Attention:
-	It is unstabilized release.
-It has no version (0.0).
-	We strongly do not recommend to install these libraries to GAC!

 Welcome to Ranet.UILibrary.OLAP project

+Ranet.UILibrary.OLAP-1.2 is first stabilized release.
+No new features will be implemented in 1.2, bug fixes only.

-It is Open Source project which is hosted at http://code.google.com/p/ranet-uilibrary-olap/ http://ranetuilibraryolap.codeplex.com/ where you can find all source code.
+Ranet.UILibrary is Open Source project which is hosted at http://code.google.com/p/ranet-uilibrary-olap/ http://ranetuilibraryolap.codeplex.com/ where you can find all source code.